Lakshmiswayampakula/Zeotap-Assignment-Web-Application-Mimicking-Google-Sheets/README.md

+#SheetMaster - Google SpreadSheets Clone 📊
+A full-featured spreadsheet web application mimicking the core functionalities and interface of Google Sheets, with powerful mathematical operations and data quality tools.
 🚀 Overview
 SheetMaster is a web-based spreadsheet application that closely replicates the Google Sheets experience.
 This application provides users with a familiar interface and essential spreadsheet functionality including:
 1. Complete spreadsheet interface matching Google Sheets' layout and interaction model